8grams/homie/README.md

 In `slug.php`, you can access the slug using `$this->slug`.

+## Wordpress Integration

+WordPress is incorporated into Homie out of the box and will be installed in the `wp` folder.
+The installed WordPress already uses SQLite as its default database for persistence and caching and also supports multiple languages.

+To enable WordPress in Homie, simply set `ENABLE_WORDPRESS` in the `.env` file.

 ## Admin Dashboard

 The admin panel can be accessed through `/_admin`.
 The login username and password are defined in the `.env` file by setting the `ADMIN_USERNAME` and `ADMIN_PASSWORD` values.